 For many reasons, users may prefer the knowledgeable and experienced staff at the CCI to perform the imaging and optionally some analysis of the resulting data for them as contract work.

-Regular users (and some SMEs) are encouraged to take advantage of the Technology Directorate Voucher Scheme, to help with the cost of access.
+Regular users (and some SMEs) are encouraged to take advantage of the Liverpool Shared Research Facility Voucher Scheme, to help with the cost of access.
 If you are writing a grant or applying for a voucher, please contact the facility for detailed costings and support.

 Specific questions can be directed to members of staff, general enquiries should be made to

-At the CCI we use Booked Scheduler for our equipment booking.
+At the CCI we use BookIt-lab for our equipment booking.
 You can view the schedule at:

 (login required to make bookings)

 The CCI runs an annual Imaging Workshop.
-We also offer traning, workshops and seminars for individuals or groups to further knowledge and understanding in the field of Biological Imaging.
+We also offer training, workshops and seminars for individuals or groups to further knowledge and understanding in the field of Biological Imaging.